 This article is geared towards women and people with vulvas – but we think that everyone, regardless of genitalia, can benefit from a little more masturbation re-education.

 Masturbation Myths & Misconceptions

 By now, most of us know that masturbation won't grow hair on your palms, cause acne, or make you go blind.
 But even if we're masturbation-positive, we still might believe some not-so-true things that can get in the way of a fulfilling solo sex life.

 - Masturbating with a vibrator can desensitize your clitoris.
 It’s just not true – but if you want to increase your capacity for pleasure and different types of sensation, try using a combination of hands and toys.
 That way your body learns to respond to multiple sensory experiences.
-Other tools that also can add to your experience include internal massage wands, butt plugs, and high-quality lubes.
+Other tools to use for masturbation that also can add to your experience include internal massage wands, butt plugs, and high-quality lubes.